RILAB/rilab.github.io/markdown/rehab.md

 ### May 2014

 ##### Fri.
+May 9, 2014 (JRI)

+[Hawkins et al. 2014](http://onlinelibrary.wiley.com/doi/10.1111/tpj.12537/abstract).
+Variation in allelic expression associated with a recombination hotspot in Zea mays

+##### Fri.
 May 2, 2014 (JRI)

 [Do et al. 2014](http://arxiv.org/abs/1402.4896).
 No evidence that natural selection has been less effective at removing deleterious mutations in Europeans than in West Africans